 After a long-haul flight, a comfortable bed is key.
 Uniworld staterooms have beds from Savoir® of England bedmakers to the world’s finest hotels that are draped in the highest quality linens and a fluffy duvet.
 There is also a pillow menu to choose from.
 I was beyond comfortable.

-Very good WiFi is available onboard in the lounge and library but if you’d like it in your stateroom, consider bringing an international MiFi.
+Excellent WiFi is available onboard in the lounge and library but if you’d like it in your stateroom, consider bringing an international MiFi.

 3. Outstanding Food

-Over the course of a week, I never tired of the food.
+Over the course of a week, I never got tired of the food.
 In fact, it was so good that it was difficult to turn away.

 If you are hungry at any time of the day, food can be arranged either via the set meal times (which usually are between generous time frames) or via an a la care menu in the lounge.
-Breakfast, lunch, and dinner served, of course, but light snacks are available all day and a lovely afternoon tea is served daily in the lounge.
+Breakfast, lunch, and dinner are served, of course, but light snacks are available all day, and lovely afternoon tea is served daily in the lounge.
 With a schedule like this, there is no time to get hungry.

-Passengers with gluten-free and other dietary restrictions were presented delicious options.
+Passengers with gluten-free and other dietary restrictions were presented with delicious options.
 I sat next to one woman who raved about the gluten-free bread.

 4. Gracious Staff

 Various staff members warmly greeted us every single time there was a scheduled departure from the ship or arrival to the ship from touring.
 Sometimes Captain Ferdy joined in.
 Unlike an airplane, the captain of our ship was visible every day.
 He gave charming welcome speeches and toasts.
-He shook people’s hands and chatted never seeming rushed or inconvenienced.
+He shook people’s hands and chatted, never seeming rushed or inconvenienced.

 5. Truly All-Inclusive

 Gratuities are also included.
-This means, there’s no need to travel with extra cash or worry about extra math at the end of the trip.
+This means there’s no need to travel with extra cash or worry about extra math at the end of the trip.
 The only thing I paid extra for was an optional brewery tour in Bamberg that was worth every penny.
 You might also pay for extra spa services, should you so desire.

 6. Luxurious Bath Amenities

-I wasn’t sure if I needed to pack shampoo but it turned out that there were full-sized bottles of my favorite L’Occitane shampoo, conditioner, and lotion in my suite along with a hairdryer and anything else I needed.
+I wasn’t sure if I needed to pack shampoo, but it turned out that there were full-sized bottles of my favorite L’Occitane shampoo, conditioner, and lotion in my suite, along with a hairdryer and anything else I needed.
 It was a pleasure to bathe daily under a massive rain shower, too.